Pedestrians scatter as fire causes New York construction crane’s arm to collapse and crash to street

 In May of 2008, a collapse of the company’s tower crane killed two workers on the Upper East Side of Manhattan.
 The company and its owner, James Lomma, were acquitted of manslaughter and other charges; a mechanic pleaded guilty to criminally negligent homicide.

-It was one of two deadly crane incidents in 2008, leading to the resignation of the city’s buildings commissioner, as well as new safety measures around testing and oversight of crane operations.
+It was one of two deadly crane accidents in 2008, leading to the resignation of the city’s buildings commissioner, as well as new safety measures around testing and oversight of crane operations.

 Five years later, a crane owned by the company left a concrete cube dangling above a bustling pedestrian area for several hours, shutting down a major thoroughfare in Midtown Manhattan.

-Note: This story has been corrected to change the spelling of witness Delecia McInnis’ first name from Delicia, which is incorrect.